 A journalist and an author, Nish Amarnath has written bestsellers such as ‘The Voyage to Excellence’, ‘Citi and its Scuffle with the Watchdogs’.
 Her latest book ‘Victims for Sale’ is a crime-thriller which follows the struggles of a young female journalist against all odds.
+As a journalist, Nish was recognized as an Outstanding Reporter as part of the Alerian MLP Awards in 2017, based on her work at S&P Global in New York.
+She was previously managing editor at Euromoney Institutional Investor.
 Her articles have also appeared in The Wall Street Journal, TheStreet.com, MSN Money, International Business Times, India Today, The Hindu, New Indian Express and Times of India’s city supplements, among others.

 |bookGeeks:||Tell us something about Nish as a person.|

 |Nish:||I believe that we are each unique yet part of a larger, universal consciousness.
 I journey through different worlds and alternate realities both within and outside of myself.
 I seek to unveil and share the experiences of those journeys through my writings, poetry, music and art.
 I often joke that it is wiser to be uninterestingly interesting rather than interestingly uninteresting.
 By uninterestingly interesting, I am referring to intense thought and reflections of truth, as we see it – aspects that might fascinate those who connect with you deeply enough, even if you say little at the outset.
 By interestingly uninteresting, I mean a tendency to say far too much far too often when there is, in fact, a paucity of thought or substance.|

 |bookGeeks:||Your latest book, Victims for Sale is a dark tale.
 Tell us something about it.|